Manash2712/Interview-Prep/k8s/how can a pod create resource in AWS/readme.md

 3. **Deploy the Helm Chart:** Install the official `aws-load-balancer-controller` via Helm inside your cluster, passing it your cluster name and the created ServiceAccount.

-If you're setting this up right now and need assistance: the exact IAM Trust Policy JSON required for IRSA setup, a Helm installation command for the **AWS Load Balancer Controller**, or a sample Ingress YAML configured to trigger an **AWS Application Load Balancer (ALB)**.